pointslocal/admin-docs/docs/api_events_showtimes.md

 # /api/v1/showtimes

 > API endpoint for movie times.
 Times are grouped by theater.
+Note: pagination and count parameters do not apply to this endpoint.
+It will return all available showtimes and theaters for a given request.

 ##### Request Parameters
 - **guid** ```string``` - Movie's GUID